 Connect with students from a wide range of study levels and backgrounds.
 The programme’s structure mixes training sessions run by University professionals with fun socials, giving you the chance to get to know other participants outside of the classroom.

 Grow and develop.
 The Intercultural Ambassadors programme offers opportunities for personal development and provides invaluable experiences that you can use when applying for jobs or future study.

 Applications for the 2023-24 programme are now closed.
 Register your interest for the programme!

 The programme is open to all current Leeds home and international undergraduates, taught postgraduates, postgraduate researchers, and exchange students who will be in Leeds for both semesters.

 The programme runs each year from November to early May.
 As part of the programme, you will:

 - run one of ten projects to make a positive impact on students and/or people in the Leeds community

 - develop cultural awareness, cross-cultural and employability skills

-- gain valuable experience of multicultural teamwork and project management
+- gain valuable experience of multicultural teamwork

 - make an impact on the University and wider Leeds community